Table of Contents

 However, one liberal aspect of the law does not necessarily translate into another – in Latvia only single women and heterosexual couples are allowed for IVF treatment.
 The medical impregnation is carried out upon the request of a couple or a woman on the basis of a written application submitted to the medical treatment institution.
 However there are clinics who treat lesbian couples – assuming one partner states that she is single.

-In Latvia, egg donation is anonymous which means that the recipients are not allowed to know the identity of a donor or meet them in person.
+Egg donation in Latvia is anonymous which means that the recipients are not allowed to know the identity of a donor or meet them in person.
 However, the intended parents may obtain some non–identifying information about the donor such as their genetic and phenotypic data.
-Although there is no legal indication, the approved guidelines recommend a single embryo transfer for all the patients with good prognosis.
+Although there is no legal indication, the approved guidelines recommend a single embryo transfer for all patients with a good prognosis.
 Similarly, the guidelines do not recommend the transfer of three or more embryos.
 Sex selection is possible for medical reasons only – when e.g. there is a risk of a sex-related genetic disease being transferred to the baby.

 |IVF treatment in Latvia|